 I really enjoyed going on a free walking tour.
 I did one that is run by the tourist office.
-Usually, free walking tours advertise as free but you have to pay a tip as they are not government-run however there is no need to do that on this walking tour of Georgetown because it’s run by the government so this is purely a free thing to do in Georgetown.
+Usually, free walking tours advertise as free but you have to pay a tip as they are not government-run however there is no need to do that on this walking tour of Georgetown because it’s run by the government so this is purely one of the free things to do in Georgetown.

 The free Georgetown Walking Tour runs every Tuesday, Thursday and Saturday from 10:30 am however it is on a first come first served basis so you should get to the Tourist Office along Beach Street in the Whiteaways Arcade for about 10:00 am to be guaranteed a place.
 The tour lasts for about 90 minutes, it only covers a small area of the City but you get a much better understanding of Georgetown and its history from it.

-I’d really recommend doing this walking tour of Georgetown on your first day in Georgetown as the City will make much more sense afterwards.
+I’d really recommend doing this walking tour of Georgetown as part of your things to do in Georgetown on your first day as the City will make much more sense afterwards.

 If you are not in Georgetown on the days when the free walking tour runs or you would like a more in-depth tour around Georgetown, I would really recommend booking a tour like the Half-Day City Highlights Tour which includes hotels transfers too.
 This city has so much history and it’s really interesting to learn all about it with an expert guide.